alfonsokan/pba_analytics/README.md

     return df
 ```

-The above Python code extracts a DataFrame from *basketball.realgm.com*.
+The above Python code snippet, sourced from `notebooks/Basketball_realgm_PBA_webscraper.ipynb` within this repository, extracts a DataFrame from basketball.realgm.com.
 It fetches the page content, parses it to locate table headers and rows, and attempts to convert the data into a float format where possible.